boxfrommars/rutorika-sortable/README.md

 $articles = Article::sorted()->get();
 ```

-:exclamation: There is no resort after delete.
-You shouldn't think about position values, so you shouldn't worry about gaps in it, because gaps not affect the functionality.
-But if you want, you can add reposition on delete event.
+> ** Note **: Resorting does not take place after a record is deleted.
+Gaps in positional values do not affect the ordering of your lists.
+However, if you prefer to prevent gaps you can reposition your models using the `deleting` event.
 Something like:

 ```php
 // YourAppServiceProvider